Internet Use Overview

 The library reserves the right to change this policy as necessary to regulate access or prevent misuse.
 Users are to read and comply with updates to policy which are posted.
 Computer Use will comply with the Malden Public Library Courtesy code, posted in the library.

 A black and white photocopier is available.
-Copies are 15 cents per page.
-The library does not have the ability to scan documents.
+Copies are $.15 per page.

 A flatbed scanner is available.
 It is not connected to the internet, so it is advisable to bring a flash drive to transport scanned documents to your personal computer, or a reference-area computer where documents can be uploaded online.
 If you do not have a flash drive, there is one available for brief loans at the information desk.